 2012: Amy Koszarek, Waterford HS

 2013: Abbi Wills-Phillips, Lincoln HS, Wis.
 Rapids

 The award is presented to an educator who:

 - Is a successful coach in a variety of activities/performance areas.

 - Is a willing mentor.

-Nominators must submit a letter of recommendation through the online form linked below, by March 22.
+Nominators must submit a letter of recommendation through the online form (button to right), by March 15.
 Recipient(s) will be announced at State Speech.

 2013: Nancy Herbison, Tomahawk MS/HS